“There is no greater agony than bearing an untold story inside you.”

 Did you know that even the biggest celebrities and foremost experts need to pitch and package their ideas properly?

 When I realized that I was explaining the same checklist for getting published over and over to those who wanted book deals, I decided to condense all my knowledge, tips, and tricks into one amazing class!
-Enter Keys to the Kingdom: Insider Secrets to Nonfiction Publishing, my step-by-step 8-week course that unlocks all the secrets of – and demystifies – the entire publishing process.
+Enter Living Your Bestseller Life: Insider Secrets to Nonfiction Publishing, my step-by-step 8-week course that unlocks all the secrets of – and demystifies – the entire publishing process.
 We’ll seamlessly walk you through the process from ideation to reality by helping you craft a killer query letter and detailed book proposal that will open all nonfiction publishing doors – from landing a hotshot agent to having your pages grace the desk of a top editor.
 I’ll be sharing all my insider information from years of reading, writing, editing, and selling book proposals for bestselling books to major publishers in one class.

 - End the frustration of surfing the internet trying to piece together the steps to publishing?